IJW2021/MyPortfolio/SSDCS/Unit08.md

 ```

 **GitHub Actions**

-So in a effort to save time during commits of my API code which is undergoing a period of rapid development setup a github action to produce and publish the docker image this also solves another issue I was having because my main development machine is a M1 Macbook based on ARM architecture people using x86 based devices were getting problems running the docker image so getting github to produce the image aslo resolves that issue.
+So, in an effort to save time during commits of my API code which is undergoing a period of rapid development setup a GitHub action to produce and publish the docker image this also solves another issue I was having because my main development machine is a M1 MacBook based on ARM architecture people using x86 based devices were getting problems running the docker image so getting GitHub to produce the image also resolves that issue.

 ```yml
 name: Build and Publish